Eastern Region, Nigeria: Culture

 Prior to World War II, there were five major cities in Eastern Nigeria, Port Harcourt and Enugu created after World War I, Calabar, Uyo, Ikot Ekpene, Onitsha and Aba.
 Majority of the people lived in small communities and towns.
 The rise in trade contributed to the migration of men to towns and cities to find work and to trade but during Christmas and other festival periods, they usually come home.
 The men also built their family houses in their native villages.

 Traditional authority in many villages is earned by the most senior man of the family next in line to the throne or a wealthy man who has paid footing to other title holders.
 Among the Efiks and Ibibio's, masked secret societies played an important social and regulatory role.
 The masked societies kept debtors in check and played important part in local festivals.
 In many areas in the region, the use of native courts to settle debts and bride price were important social institutions.

 Dancing and sports were also important social elements in the Eastern region.
-Football was played between April to November.
+Football was played between April and November.
 Sports was regulated by the regional branch of the Nigeria Football Association and those of the athletics association.
 Emmanuel Ifeajuna, was a gold member in High Jump at the Empire Games in Vancouver in 1954.